+Applications are submitted electronically and include a nonrefundable application fee.
 You will need to upload the following items as part of your application:

-A copy of an official transcript from each institution attended, regardless of the number of credits or semesters completed.
+Official transcripts from each institution attended, regardless of the number of credits or semesters completed.
 Transcripts not in English must be accompanied by a certified translation.
 Penn State alumni do not need to request transcripts for credits earned at Penn State, but must list Penn State as part of your academic history.
-Upon admission and your acceptance of admission, you will be asked to send an additional official transcript.
+If you are admitted, you will be asked to send an additional official transcript.
 You will receive instructions at that time.

-Statement of purpose in pursuing the MPS in Art Education
+Statement of Purpose — in pursuing the MPS in Art Education

-Teaching portfolio, including teaching philosophy and a sample of curricular materials developed by the applicant
+Teaching Portfolio — including teaching philosophy and a sample of curricular materials developed by the applicant

-Critical reflective written response to an article provided in the application.
+Critical reflective written response — to an article provided in the application.
 The response should outline the key arguments made by the author(s), a critical evaluation of the logic and assumptions in the article, and a connection to the applicant's own instructional or professional experience.

 - Choose "WORLD CAMPUS" as the campus